esketit-git/aSSL/README.md

 # aSSL Ajax SSL - end to end encryption with Javascript

+aSSL implements technology similar to SSL without https over http.
+Javascript handles the client side encypryption/decryption and PHP handles the server side encypryption/decryption, embed in any client / server application and provide end to end encryption without third party issuer.

-aSSL SSL over Ajax, enables the client to negotiate a secret random 128-bit key with the server using the RSA algorithm.
+aSSL utilizes Ajax, the client negotiates a secret random 128-bit key with the server using the RSA algorithm.
+Once the connection has been established, the data will be sent and received using AES algorithm. aSSL enables the client to negotiate a secret random 128-bit key with the server using the RSA algorithm.
 Once the connection has been established, the data will be sent and received using AES algorithm.

-aSSL implements a technology similar to SSL without http over http.
-Javascript handles the client side encypryption/decrption and PHP handles the server side, embed in any client / server application and provide end to end encryption without third party issuer.

-The goal of the project is to make the end to end encryption more secure.
-Possibly even ID the server to the client without a certificate issuer.

-aSSL enables the client to negotiate a secret random 128-bit key with the server using the RSA algorithm.
-Once the connection has been established, the data will be sent and received using AES algorithm.

-aSSL is composed of some Javascript files and a server side component.
-Recently changed the negotiation algorithm from RC4 to RSA, only a pure Javascript (ASP) server component is currently available.
-Porting for the main web languages (PHP, Java, Perl, Python, TKL, etc.) is required.
+aSSL is composed of javascript files and a server side component.
+Recently changed the negotiation algorithm from RC4 to RSA, only a pure Javascript (ASP) server component is currently available and a PHP version, porting for the main web languages (PHP, Java, Perl, Python, TKL, etc.) is possible.

+The goal of the project is to make the end to end encryption more secure, possibly even ID the server to the client without a certificate issuer.
-**PHP Version** requires php-gmp so apt get install php5-gmp and then you may need to enable PHP FPM in Apache2 by *a2enmod proxy_fcgi setenvif* and *a2enconf php-fpm* and reload apache as per the instructions provided by the instaation of php-gmp

-https://github.com/pear/Crypt_RSA - implementation of RSA in php version,  https://pear.php.net/package/Crypt_RSA - message reads This package is not maintained anymore and has been superseded.
+**PHP Version** requires php-gmp so apt get install php5-gmp and then you may need to enable PHP FPM in Apache2 by *a2enmod proxy_fcgi setenvif* and *a2enconf php-fpm* and reload apache as per the instructions provided by the installation of php-gmp. https://github.com/pear/Crypt_RSA - implementation of RSA in php version,  https://pear.php.net/package/Crypt_RSA - message reads This package is not maintained anymore and has been superseded.
 Package has moved to channel phpseclib.sourceforge.net, package Crypt_RSA.

 **How aSSL works**